kalebpederson/nunit.dependencyinjection/Readme.md

   }
 }
 ```
+# Changelog

+* **0.7.0** - Introduces a NUnit.Extension.DependencyInjection.Abstractions assembly
+  to ease the process of creating convention based type discoverers while ensuring
+  that they don't need to depend directly on NUnit or any particular concrete types.
+* **0.6.0** - Make it possible to create `ITypeDiscover`s that require parameters
+  for configuration.

 # Contributing

 Please submit a PR.
 If the change is major it may be worth filing an issue first